A Voice of Reason

 “As one of four franchisees on KFC’s Technology Committee, I had a front-row seat to the discussions about the types of challenges we all faced and which solutions were available to support us,” Hodges says.
 “I thought it was important that any new system had to work for everyone because, as a community, we’d all benefit from sharing knowledge, experiences, and support.”

-After evaluating a number of options and discussions with colleagues, Hodges selected the Envysion Managed Video Solution to replace his outdated on-premise system because of its intuitive interface, mobile-ready accessibility, and reputation for innovation and flexibility as a leading cloud-based solution.
+After evaluating a number of outdated on-premise systems, Hodges selected the Envysion Managed Video Solution because of its intuitive interface, mobile-ready accessibility, and reputation for innovation and flexibility as a leading cloud-based solution.

 Envysion is a great departure from Hodges’ previous system.
 Unlike inaccessible on-premise solutions, Envysion is a web-based platform providing secure, consistent anytime access to live and recorded audio and video from any Internet-enabled device.
 Now, instead of traveling to the store location and directly downloading video recordings, Hodges and authorized managers can simply log into a central hub containing an itemized list of video, review records on-demand, and even share them with other authorized users.